 Make this year's smoked Thanksgiving turkey one to remember with this quick and easy recipe.
 Heck, you don't even have to wait for the holidays...it's great anytime of year at all!
 After a few easy steps, in a couple of days you'll have a wonderfully smoked turkey.

 All that need to be done here is to remove the excess fat deposits attached around the edges of the skin, then remove the giblets and neck from the body cavity.
 Rinse the bird inside and out with cold water.
 Carefully separate the skin from the breast, being careful not to tear it.
-This'll make it easier for the brine to get into the breast meat.
+This will make it easier for the brine to get into the breast meat.
 And later, you'll season the breast with a wet rub mix, then cover it up with the skin.

 For More Turkey Info...